Visualize network features using deep dream

 the activation strength.

-Hardware resource, specified as the comma-separated pair consisting of
+Hardware resource, specified as one of the following:

-'auto' — Use a GPU if one is available; otherwise, use the
+"auto"— Use a GPU if one is available; otherwise, use the CPU.

 Output image, specified by a sequence of grayscale or truecolor